bernardodiasc/poc-react-context/README.md

 # Proof of Concepts

-The goal of this project is to explore some technologies.
+The goal of this project is to explore some technologies, check the summary at "Implemented concepts" section.

+## What's this?

+It's a JS application split into 3 parts.
+Being one part the shared files, which is pretty much everything that can be decoupled from the other parts.
+The other parts are site builder setups, they should reproduce the same outcomes using the shared files.
+This way it's possible to see capacities and limitations isolated from what's purely React and other front-end code.

 ## How to setup?